Step-by-step guide on leveraging PowerShell exit codes to automate script error handling and integrate with external automation tools.

-When it comes to PowerShell scripting and automation, getting a grip on exit codes (or return codes) is crucial for handling errors and troubleshooting effectively.
-These exit codes act as a signal to let you know if a script or command ran successfully or encountered errors.
-In this article, we’ll explore what PowerShell exit codes are all about, why they matter, and how to manage them like a pro.
+When it comes to PowerShell scripting and automation, understanding exit codes (or return codes) is essential for effectively managing errors and troubleshooting.
+These exit codes serve as indicators, letting you know whether a script or command executed successfully or ran into issues.

 Example: